wiggitywhitney/vibe_practice/docs/journal/JOURNAL_INSTRUCTIONS.md

 REQUIRED CHECKLIST (verify EACH item):
 - [ ] Included ALL journal system changes (if any)
 - [ ] Included all git commits with their messages
+- [ ] Ensured all activities reflected in git commits are described in natural language **according to the Reporting Granularity Guidelines**.
 - [ ] Grouped accomplishments thematically with clear headings
 - [ ] Used natural, human-like language where possible
 - [ ] Organized Current State section thematically with clear status updates